Introduction – What is Digital Marketing

 On the other hand, for B2C companies and firms, digital marketing strategy has to be engaging, informative, entertaining, and eye-catching.
 Why?
 Since B2C companies are targeting customers (the common man) who need all the elaborate information delivered to them in a flashy way (unlike tech and business-savvy experts of the B2B domain).

 Thus, while the core elements, tools, and techniques of digital marketing remain the same, the method of implementing them differs from business to business.
 In essence, it depends on the unique needs of your business and the goals you wish to achieve via digital marketing.
+Learn more about the role of digital marketing in the following digital marketing tutorial.

 What is the role of Digital Marketing in a company?

+What is digital marketing role in a company?
 The role of digital marketing for any business or company is to ensure that it not only survives but also thrives.
 By thriving, we mean that a business should continue to grow and develop with changing times.
 In the age of the Internet and IoT, if you are not investing in digital marketing, you will be stuck in a rut.
 Since digital marketing is evolving, it allows businesses to be dynamic and break away from the monotony of traditional marketing.

 Here are three key points that highlight the role of digital marketing in a company: